Read more about research and development at WOCA Denmark

 WOCA Intensive Wood Cleaner has been developed to help you to achieve the best final result.
 You are doing yourself a huge favour if you prioritise a thorough cleaning of your wooden floor and other wooden surfaces before you treat them with soap, oil or stain.

-Read this to find out what effect Intensive Wood Cleaner will have on your end result:
+Take a look here to find out what effect Wood Cleaner will have on your end result.

 Wood with very high tannic acid content, such as oak, is very sensitive to discolouration.
-Neutralising tannic acid by using Wood Cleaner makes it possible to reduce the risk that the final result will suffer from discolouration.
+Neutralising tannic acid by using Wood Cleaner makes it possible to reduce the risk of a final result that has suffered discolouration.

-Using Wood Cleaner makes it possible to achieve greater intensity of surface colour, as the wood is better able to accept the subsequent treatment.
+Using Wood Cleaner makes it possible to achieve greater surface colour intensity as the wood is better able to absorb the subsequent treatment.
 Because the wood pores are open, pigmented stains, soaps, oils and lacquers are able to penetrate deeply and more uniformly into the wood, thus producing an attractive and even colour distribution.

-In this picture you can see a piece of wood that has been oiled with black WOCA Master Colour Oil.
-The dark section of the wood has been treated with Intensive Wood Cleaner before it was treated with oil, whereas the light section was NOT cleaned before oil was applied.
+This picture shows a piece of wood that has been oiled with black WOCA Exterior Oil.
+The dark section of the wood has been treated with Wood Cleaner before it was treated with oil, whereas the light section was NOT cleaned before oil was applied.